 The guides were incredibly friendly, knowledgeable, and even set up a mid-safari sundowner on the evening game drive, where we could relax with a beer and some snacks, watching a rhino mother with a young just off in the distance- truly magical.
 We were able to see a huge range of animals, including juvenile cheetahs, giraffes, wildebeest, elephants, lions, kudu, eland, water buffalo, and more.

-In addition, there is a reptile center on site with a huge range of snakes and lizards that can be visited.
+In addition, there is a reptile centre on-site with a huge range of snakes and lizards that can be visited.
 To me, Garden Route Game Lodge really provided the iconic South African safari experience, and I can’t wait to go back again!